The ability to implement tow company marketing that gets results is not something every tow company owner understands.

 My conclusion: If I would have read-up on child rearing before my children were born, I might have known how to motivate them, and therefore I would have expected more out of them.
 Which means they might have done a better job at cleaning their rooms.

-My ignorance of expectations in those early days of fatherhood aren’t the only regrets I suffer.
+My ignorance of expectations in those early days of fatherhood isn’t the only regrets I suffer.
 I learned this the hard way in business as well.